Thursday, March 23, 2023

 Chapter 14

 The next day the yelling started bright and early.
 I had had enough and started gathering my stuff to leave.
-Rob begged me to stay and told me I couldn’t quit.
+Bob begged me to stay and told me I couldn’t quit.
 I told him it was a free country and I could quit if I wanted.
 He pleaded with me to stay and promised to be better and headed for the golden arches to buy breakfast.

 The situation had become humorous to him.
 I felt like I was in a bad reality show, except there was no prize for the winner.

-Rob returned with breakfast and actually left me alone.
+Bob returned with breakfast and actually left me alone.
 It was homecoming and he wanted the paper out.
 So instead of verbally attacking me, he showered other staff members with insults for a change.

-Karen answered a phone call.
+Carolyn answered a phone call.
 It turned out to be the police.
-Rob had parked in front of the salon next door.
+Bob had parked in front of the salon next door.
 The owner decided to complain.
 Staff members including myself had adopted the shop as a place of refuge.
 Many of us would go over and share horror stories with her.
 She would often joke that she was going to place praying hands on the window to symbolize a safe haven.

 Chapter 15